-Do you need to change translation providers?
-Ten signs that you should consider it
+Should you change translation providers?
+Ten reasons to consider it

-You can tell a good translation when you don’t notice that it’s a translation.
-And a good translation provider shouldn’t draw much attention, either.
+A good translation doesn’t read like a translation.
+And a good translation provider shouldn’t draw attention to itself, either.
 Your language partner should deliver quality multilingual content without making significant demands on you.
 You’ve got other things to do!
 If translation has become a time-consuming hassle, it’s time to change translation providers.

 At the start of your first project with a new translation provider, you should expect to work closely with the project manager.
 As time goes by, you should field fewer queries and spend less time on the details.

 However, the opposite can happen.
 If the translation process is taking up too much bandwidth, and you recognize the following problems, you need a new translation provider.

 - Sluggish response times.
 You know you aren’t their only client.
 Nevertheless, if you have a question or complaint or a new project, you should not wait more than 24 hours for a reply.

 - Multiple project managers.
 Working with the same project manager ensures consistency and allows projects to flow seamlessly.
 If you get someone different every time you reach out, it takes effort to ensure this new person understands your needs.

 - Anonymous project managers.
 Some language providers have outsourced the project management function to overseas workers, limiting your in-house contact to a salesperson.
 If a problem arises, you might struggle to communicate clearly with the person who is actually managing your projects.

 - An impenetrable client portal.
 Everyone loves a self-service portal that works well and saves time.
 But when you need to talk to a person, you need visibility of the humans behind the portal.